JGNN

 .
 This method requires some input example, and here we provide a list of node identifiers, which we also make dataless (have only the correct dimensions without allocating memory).
 This method also checks for integrity errors in the declared architecture, such as computational paths that do not lead to an output.

-Training epochs for the created model can be implemented
+Training can be implemented

 on an optimizer.
-As these steps may be complicated, JGNN automates common
+JGNN automates common

-training patterns by extending a base ModelTraining
+patterns by extending a base ModelTraining

-class with training strategies
+class with strategies

 tailored to different data formats and predictive tasks.
 Find these subclasses in the